 Procedure for inserting the gastric balloon

-The gastric balloon is carried by a small catheter down the throat and into the stomach.
-Then a bariatric specialist uses an endoscope, a flexible tube with a small camera, to fill the balloon with gas or liquid, such as saline.
+A small catheter carries the gastric balloon down the throat and into the stomach.
+Then a bariatric specialist uses an endoscope, a flexible tube with a tiny camera, to fill the balloon with gas or liquid, such as saline.

-You will first have an initial consultation with your surgeon to discuss the suitability of the procedure, communicate your desired goal, discuss options, and discuss the details of the procedure.
+You will first have an initial consultation with your surgeon to discuss the procedure’s suitability, communicate your desired goal, discuss options, and discuss the details of the process.

 Your surgeon will usually ask you to undergo some tests to determine your suitability for the procedure.

-Your surgeon may also require you to follow a diet and activity plan, refrain from smoking and being around secondhand smoke (if applicable), and discontinue certain medications (if applicable).
+Your surgeon may also require you to follow a diet and activity plan, refrain from smoking and being around secondhand smoke (if applicable), and discontinue certain medications (if appropriate).

-Once all the details are agreed and confirmed, a date is set for the procedure.
+Once all the details are agreed upon and confirmed, a date is set for the procedure.

 Before the procedure, a general anesthetic is usually administered.
 There are generally two techniques in a gastric bypass procedure: the open surgical technique or the laparoscopic technique.

-This smaller stomach pouch is significantly smaller and is connected directly to the middle portion of the small intestine, bypassing the rest of the stomach and the upper portion of the small intestine.
+This smaller stomach pouch is significantly smaller and is connected directly to the middle portion of the small intestine, bypassing the rest of the stomach and the upper part of the small intestine.

-In the laparoscopic technique, a technique used by most surgeons, a surgical telescope is inserted through several small incisions, guided by a camera, and has surgical instruments attached to perform the procedure.
+In the laparoscopic technique used by most surgeons, a surgical telescope is inserted through several small incisions, guided by a camera, and has surgical instruments attached to perform the procedure.

-Many patients prefer the laparoscopic technique, as it is less invasive than open surgery and has a faster recovery period.
+Many patients prefer the laparoscopic technique, which is less invasive than open surgery and has a faster recovery period.

 The procedure generally takes about 2 to 4 hours.
-If the laparoscopic technique is used for the procedure, most patients are discharged from the hospital after 2-3 days after the procedure.
+If the laparoscopic technique is used for the design, most patients are discharged from the hospital 2-3 days after the procedure.

-However, you can expect a longer hospital stay if the open surgery technique is used.
+However, you can expect a more extended hospital stay if the open surgery technique is used.

 After the procedure, you will only be able to drink fluids for the first day or two.
 In general, you can slowly introduce solid foods after the second day.
 It is common to experience some pain, discomfort, and nausea.

-You should make a full recovery within 4 weeks of the procedure and show signs of weight loss.
+You should make a full recovery within four weeks of the procedure and show signs of weight loss.

 How do I find the right surgeon?

-The best way is to talk to a few surgeons and find out which surgeon you feel most comfortable with.
+The best way is to talk to a few surgeons and determine which surgeon you feel most comfortable with.
 You should contact reputable and reliable surgeons.